Riiid-Team/AI-Learning/README.md

 ## Project Steps
 ### Acquire
 Data acquired from [Kaggle](https://www.kaggle.com/c/riiid-test-answer-prediction/data).
 The data is stored in three separate files: lectures.csv, questions.csv, and train.csv.
-The primary dataset is train.csv, which has approximately 100 million user interactions with about 390,000 users.
+The primary dataset is train.csv, which has 100+ million user interactions from 390,000+ users.
 We used a random sample of 100K users for our analysis.
 The original 10 features describe the type of question, the time it took to answer, and whether the user’s response was correct.

 > Functions used to acquire the data are stored in the acquire.py module.